Fort Worth Child Support Modification Attorney

 Before a child support modification is official, it needs to be approved by a judge and included in the order.
 That means that you have to continue paying and receiving support under the old order or agreement – you cannot suddenly change how much you pay or how much you ask for on your own without court approval.
 If you stop following the order before the new order is approved, you might face enforcement actions such as wage garnishment.

 If you are involved in a child support order that is not fair or you have faced economic changes that make the old order outdated, call the Fort Worth child support modification lawyers at The Queenan Law Firm.
 Our lawyers know that there is little chance that a support order will last from a child’s young days all the way through the time they turn 18, and we fight to help change orders and keep them fair to our clients.
-For your free case consultation, call us today at (817) 476-1797.
+For your confidential case consultation, call us today at (817) 476-1797.